bjackman/locali-ci/README.md

 ### Writing the test command

 The test command's job is to produce a zero (success) or nonzero (failure) status code.
-By defualt, it's run from the root directory of a copy of the repository, with the commit to be tested already checked out.
+By default, it's run from the root directory of a copy of the repository, with the commit to be tested already checked out.

 If your test command is nontrivial, use `limmat --config $config test